-Many businesses think SEO is all about the small things; the title tags, the description tag, the rankings or the XML sitemap.
-These are all part of SEO, but by focusing on these minor things, businesses are missing the big picture about what SEO is really all about.
+Many businesses think SEO is all about the small things; the title tags, the description tag, the rankings, or the XML sitemap.
+These are all parts of SEO, but by only focusing on these minor things, businesses are missing the big picture about what SEO is really all about.

 SEO is not:

 - SEO is not about getting ranked for a keyword.

 - SEO is not getting a better page rank.